torinos-yt/VVVVAlembic/README.md

 It supports quad porigon and n-gons by triangulating when importing, but it is recommended to import a triangles only mesh.

+If export Alembic File using Cinema4D, Do not use the "Display Colors to Vertex Colors" option if it is not explicitly colored in the viewport.

 ## Installation
 puts release package or built whole source repository in VVVV packs folder.